sammcj/github-app-installation-token/README.md

   application_id:
     description: GitHub Application ID value.
     required: true
+  application_installation_id:
+    description: GitHub Install Application ID value.
+    required: false
   permissions:
     description: "The permissions to request e.g. issues:read,secrets:write,packages:read.
 Defaults to all available permissions"
     required: false
-  organization:
+  org:
-    description: The GitHub Organization to get the application installation for, if not specified will use the current repository instead
+    description: The GitHub Organisation to get the application installation for, if not specified will use the current repository instead.
+This is not normally needed as the workflow will be running in the context of a repository / org.
     required: false
+  owner:
+    description: The GitHub Owner to get the application installation for, if not specified will use the current repository instead.
+This is not normally needed as the workflow will be running in the context of a repository / org.
+    required: false
+  repo:
+    description: The GitHub Repository to get the application installation for, if not specified will use the current repository instead (owner must also be specified).
+This is not normally needed as the workflow will be running in the context of a repository / org.
+    required: false
   github_api_base_url:
-    description: The GitHub API base URL to use, no needed it working within the same GitHub instance as the workflow as it will get picked up from the environment
+    description: The GitHub API base URL to use, no needed it working within the same GitHub instance as the workflow as it will get picked up from the environment.
+This not usually needed and is mainly for testing purposes.
+    required: false
+  token_lifetime:
+    description: The lifetime of the token in seconds, defaults to 600 seconds (10 minutes).
     required: false
 ```